utgwkk/bulkmockgen/README.md

 ## Restriction

-- Mockgengen is available for gomock's reflect mode.
+- Bulkmockgen is available for gomock's reflect mode.
 Source mode is currently not available.
-- Mockgengen is not available for mocking interfaces in external packages of project.
+- Bulkmockgen is not available for mocking interfaces in external packages of project.

 ## Migrate from mockgen